 For Ed Neerhut, Strategic Partnerships Manager at Mapillary, HOT and Mapillary are on a joint mission to build tools that speed up filling the gaps in missing map data.
 Highlighting the role of street-level imagery in addressing challenges like flood prevention, earthquake resilience, and humanitarian assistance, Neerhut says, “With #map2020, we will provide support to local organizations that will allow them to integrate street-level imagery into their projects from the beginning.
 By inviting two projects to the HOT Summit in Germany, we hope their learnings will prove useful for the wider humanitarian mapping community.”

 The campaign and call for projects go live today and remain open until June 1, 2019.
 The winners of #map2020 will be announced on July 2.
-You can learn more about the campaign and submit a mapping project here.

 So, don’t wait.
 If there ever was a time to unleash the mapmaker in you, it’s now!

 New geospatial tool makes planet-wide change detection possible in near real-time